 - Welcome people who’ve recently joined by saying hi to the people at the top of your list filtered by Date Joined.

 - Add a link to a survey to request feedback or to get more information.
 For example, an initiative to encourage school supply donations could include a survey to find out more about when people are interested about volunteering.

 - Include a follow-up to a survey to let people know how their input impacted the initiative.
 Don’t forget about the summary statistic card, too.
 This is a quick way to share key metrics about your initiative right on your site.

 - Send monthly updates to keep people in-the-know on an initiative’s status.

 And, don’t forget the subject line!
 Subject lines are best when they’re short, sweet, and to the point.

-Get your initiative out there.
-Share the link for your initiative site on social media.
+When you’re ready to share your initiative out there by sharing the link for your initiative site on social media.
 Know someone who might be interested in your initiative?
-Invite them to join your ArcGIS Hub Community and give your initiative a follow.
+Invite them to join your ArcGIS Hub Community and to give your initiative a follow.